Bilou4/hubble-berry/README.md

 ### Installing

 + After cloning the project, go inside the directory `cd hubble-berry`.
-+ If virtualenv is not installed on your rpi `sudo pip install virtualenv`
++ If virtualenv is not installed on your Raspberry PI `pip3 install virtualenv`
-+ create a virtual environment `virtualenv hubble-berry-project`
++ create a virtual environment (your python version must be greater than 3.6) `virtualenv --python=/usr/local/bin/python3.7 hubble-berry-project`
 + Activate the environment `. activate`
 + Execute the installation file `./installation.sh`
 + To finish, you can start the application